aspose-words/Aspose.Words-for-Java/README.md

 ##How to use the Examples?

 Firstly make sure that you have downloaded and extracted the latest version of [Aspose.Words for Java](http://www.aspose.com/community/files/72/java-components/aspose.words-for-java/category1378.aspx).
-We recommend extracting the Aspose.Words archive at the same location with the examples to ensure all dependencies in the examples can be found.
+It’s recommended extracting the Aspose.Words for Java archive to the same location as the examples to ensure all dependencies in the examples can be located.

 Download the examples from the above link.
-There are IntelliJ Idea project files (.ipr) provided for the examples which can be used to easily compile and run each example.

-You can choose one of several options to run the examples.

-1)
-Open the IntelliJ project file using the IntelliJ IDEA Java IDE of the example you wish to run.
-The example should be ready to compile.
-Click on "Run" menu and choose one of the following menu items:

-- Run
-- Debug

-2)
-The examples are shipped with scripts found at the root: "Compile All.bat" and "Run All.bat".
-These allow all of the example projects within the folder to be built and run automatically under Windows.

-3)
-Create a new project in your favourite Java IDE and choose to create a new project from existing sources.

-- Include all files within the folder of the example that is being compiled.
-- A library reference to Aspose.Words.jar which is found within the lib folder must be added to the project.
-- Depending on the example being compiled, a reference to other Aspose.Words libraries may also be required.
-These are found under the demos-only-lib folder inside the lib folder.
-- The entry point for each example is always found at "Program.Main".
+The .project and .classpath files are provided to allow easy import of the examples for use in IntelliJ IDEA, Eclipse and NetBeans.

+Once downloaded you can open the examples by following the instructions below for your chosen IDE:

+To import the examples into IntelliJ IDEA 11.0 and above:

++ Open IntelliJ and choose File -> Open Project.
++ Navigate to the root of the examples folder and select it then press Ok to import.

+To import the examples into the workspace of any version of Eclipse:

++ Open Eclipse and choose File -> Import.
++ From the dialog select General and then Existing Projects into Workspace then press Next.
++ Click Browse next to Root Directory and choose the root directory of the examples folder.
++ Click Finish to import.

+To import the examples into NetBeans 6.0 and above:

++ Open NetBeans and choose File -> Import -> Eclipse Project.
++ Choose Import Project ignoring Project Dependencies.
++ Browse Project to Import and select the root folder of the examples.
+Choose the same folder for the Destination Folder.
++ Click Finish to import.

+The examples are sorted into different packages and are ready to compile.
+To run:

+- Intellij IDEA – Right click on the source file and choose Run.
+- Eclipse – Right click on the source file and choose Run As -> Java Application.
+- NetBeans – Right click on the source file and choose Run File.

 ## Support and Contribution